No Job for you.

-Telling candidates they won’t be moving forward in the interview process can be awkward, uncomfortable, or even something you tend to procrastinate.
+Letting candidates know they won’t be moving forward in the interview process can be awkward, uncomfortable, or even something you tend to procrastinate.

-Letting too much time elapse before delivering the "bad news" hurts everyone, including your company’s reputation.
+Letting too much time elapse before delivering the "bad news" hurts everyone, including your company’s reputation and your candidate net promoter score.

-Doing the Uncomfortable Parts of The Recruitment Process
+The Downside of Recruiting—-The Uncomfortable Parts of the Recruitment Process

 The nature of hiring means you’ll be rejecting more candidates than sending offer letters.
-So it's important to keep everyone in the loop during the interview process.
+The majority of applicants know this.
+So keep everyone in the loop during the interview process.

-Because candidates spend hours researching, preparing, and traveling for interviews, it should be a priority for you to let them know as soon as possible if they won’t be moving forward in your interview process.
+Because candidates spend hours researching, preparing, and traveling for interviews, make it a top priority to be kind, and let them know as soon as possible if they won’t be moving forward.

 5 Tips for Giving Interviewees “The Bad News”